Contact us at gulfcoastconservancy@gmail.com

 The GCC mascot travels to community events to teach young and old citizens about the Florida black bear.

-• Received permit from FWC to display mounted bear cub at educational events.
+• The GCC received permit from FWC to display mounted bear cub at educational events.

 Nature Pays